osm-search/Nominatim-Data-Analyser/docs/YAML-Rule-Specification.md

 * First, a `QUERY` pipe is defined.
 This pipe is of type `SQLProcessor`.
 It contains a `query` field which corresponds to the SQL query wich will be executed by the pipe.

 * In the `out` field of the `QUERY` pipe, a `LOOP_PROCESSING` pipe is defined.
 Hence, this pipe will be plugged to the `QUERY` pipe.
 It is of type `LoopDataProcessor` and it contains a `sub_pipeline` field which contains the sub-pipeline which will be used by the pipe.

+* The `sub-pipeline` contains a `GeoJSONFeatureConverter` pipe which contains one property of name 'relation_id' where its value is a `!variable` type of name 'osm_id'.
+At runtime, each record from the `SQL Query` result will produce a different value for this variable which will be equal to the value of the 'osm_id' field from the `SQL Query`.

 * The pipe `GEOJSON` will be plugged to the `LOOP_PROCESSING` pipe.
 It is of type `GeoJSONFormatter`.